-Certificate of Environmental Compliance (CEC)

-This Certificate of Environmental Compliance shall be executed by the institution's official responsible for environmental compliance.
-The Council on Environmental Quality (CEQ) regulations (40 CFR 1500-1508) that implement the National Environmental Policy Act (PL 91-190, as amended) require all federal agencies to examine possible environmental consequences of their proposed and ongoing actions.

-1. One CEC (this form) must be submitted for each site conducting research under the submitted research proposal.
-This includes all subcontractors.

-2. If you have any questions concerning the generation or applicability of a CEC, please contact, Mrs. JoLane Souris, USAMRMC Command Environmental Coordinator, at either jolane.souris@amedd.army.mil or 301-619-2004.

-The offeror currently IS IS NOT (check appropriate category) in compliance with applicable national, state, and local environmental laws and regulations.
+The offeror currently $\square$ IS $\square$ IS NOT (check appropriate category) in compliance with applicable national, state, and local environmental laws and regulations.
 (If not in compliance, attach details and evidence of approved mitigation measures.)
-The offeror has examined the activities encompassed within the proposed action for compliance with environmental laws and regulations.
-(Enter title)

-PRINCIPLE INVESTIGATOR:

-The offeror states that the conduct of the proposed action:

-1. WILL NOT violate any applicable national, state, or local environmental law or regulation, and

-2. WILL NOT have a significant impact on the environment.

-The offeror agrees that if the work required under the proposed action at any time results in a significant impact on the environment or a violation of any applicable environmental law or regulation, the offeror will immediately take appropriate action, to include notifying and/or coordinating with the appropriate regulatory agencies as required by law and notifying the Grants Officer.

-Name and Title of Official Responsible for Environmental Compliance (Printed)
+The offeror has examined the activities encompassed within the proposed action entitled (Enter title and/or Solicitation number and Princip pal Investigator's name), for compliance with environmental laws and regulations.
+The offeror states that the conduct of the proposed action: A. WILL NOT violate any applicable national, st and ate, or local environmental law or regulation, B. WILL NOT have a significant impact on the e environment.
+The offeror agrees that if the work required under the proposed action at any time results in a significant impact on the environment or a violation of any applicable environmental law or regulation, the offeror will immediately take appropriate action, to include notifying and/or coordinating with the appropriate regulatory agencies as required by law and notifying the Contracting/Grants Officer.
+Name of Official Responsible for Environmental Compliance Signature Title Date Name of Organization

-Signature

-Date

-Name of Organization (Printed)
+APPENDIX 9 - RESEARCH INVOLVING HUMAN SUBJECTS AND/OR ANATOMICAL SUBSTANCES

-This appendix contains an explanation of the required review and approval process for research involving human subjects and/or human anatomical substances (including human organs, tissues, cells, body fluids from human subjects as well as graphic, written, or recorded information derived from human subjects).
+This appendix contains the required approvals, forms, and descriptions for research involving human subjects and/or human anatomical substances (including human organs, tissues, cells, body fluids from human subjects as well as graphic, written, or recorded information derived from human subjects).
 Specific guidelines are subject to change as governing regulations, policies, and procedures are updated.
-Consult "Protocol Submission Guidelines" at https://mrmc.detrick.army.mil/crprcqhspd.asp for additional information and updates.
+Consult "Guidelines for Research Involving Human Subjects and/or Anatomical Substances" at https://mrmc.detrick.army.mil/crprcqhspd.asp for additional information and updates.